 the notice continues in force until repealed under section 19 of the Pearling Act 1990, and sections 13A and 13B do not prohibit pearling activities in the area to which the notice applies that are not prohibited by the terms of the notice.

-[Section 13D inserted by No. 5 of 1997 s.
+[Section 13D inserted: No. 5 of 1997 s.
 10.]

 13E.
 Effect of s.
 13A and 13B on certain licences etc. relating to petroleum